syncfusion-content/angular-docs/angular-2/DropDownList/Overview.md

 ---
 layout: post
-title: OverView of the DropDownList widget for Syncfusion Essential JS
+title: OverView of the DropDownList widget
-description: OverView of the DropDownList widget for Syncfusion Essential JS
+description: OverView of the DropDownList widget
-platform: js
+platform: Angular 2
 control: DropDownList
 documentation: ug
 ---